Why your software should use UUIDs

 UUIDv1.
 It includes 2 parts: 48-bit Host Mac Address (already unique for different clients who generate it), 60-bit Timestamp (nanoseconds precision; even two subsequent generate function calls will never generate the same timestamps).
 It's harder to measure a clash here.
 Later in the post, I will explain why it is better to use this version if you have no security restrictions about data inside of id (when it was generated and by whom).

-There are two problems with auto-increment IDs – to scale you will need data shards, but you will be blocked by the same IDs on different servers
+When you are scaling you might need to be able to move data between different database servers, but you will be blocked by the same IDs on different servers

 Imagine you created your awesome well-tuned orchestration to spawn new servers with new DB instances and routing mechanisms – you are ready for high-load by scaling horizontally!